forksbait/whatsappdocs/pages/deep-linked-ads/google-ads-overview.md

 ### Web-based Ads (non-App Campaigns)

 !!! info "Non-App Campaigns"
-	The integration is mostly designed to strongly support app campaigns and app campaigns for engagement.
+	The integration is mostly designed to strongly support app install campaigns and app engagement campaigns.
 However, you can also still run non-app campaigns and Google will confirm when a supported app conversion occurs.

 - Includes **Search**, **Display**, **Shopping** and **Video** Campaign types
 	- Dynamic Remarketing campaigns for Apps